Student Handbook

 CALENDAR

 Students who begin private lessons at Levine at the start of the school year enroll for 34 teaching weeks and two performance weeks.
 During the two performance weeks, students engage in a jury, recital, studio class, or other opportunity to showcase their progress.
 Students who join after the start of the academic year enroll for the remaining weeks of the year.
-For added flexibility, adult students may choose to take lessons weekly (36) or through an occasional package (18 or 9 lesson packages) for the year.
+For added flexibility, adult students may choose to take lessons weekly (36) or through an bi-weekly or occasional package (18 or 9 lesson packages) for the year.

 Levine Music operates year-round.
 Students can begin private instruction at any point during the academic year and are encouraged to continue with private lessons or participate in a group class or ensemble over the summer.
 Group class sessions are offered regularly.
 Students who enroll in a group class can find the class schedule on their Levine account under “Show Your Daily Schedule.”
 View the Course Catalog for all Levine class listings.